 Learning the Importance of Drum Set Ergonomics

-Drumming is as much about feeling the beat as it is about physical movement, just like how a well-organized workspace can boost productivity; a drum set arranged with ergonomics in mind can elevate your performance.
+Good drum set ergonomics can elevate your performance.
 Let’s delve into the nitty-gritty of drum set ergonomics.

 - Snare and Toms: A slight tilt towards you allows for a natural wrist motion, reducing strain.
 But remember, too much tilt can make playing the drum’s edges harder.